 QuickConnect is the easiest way to get back to your NAS.
 It will not require any configuration on your part when it comes to port forward and router configuration but you need to be aware of how it works.

-There are two ways that QC will try and establish connection to your NAS:
+There are two ways that QC will try and establish a connection to your NAS:

 Quickconnect direct: When your Synology NAS is under a UPnP-enabled router, the router will be informed to create port forwarding rules for QuickConnect.

 So what this means is that in case one you will go via Synology replay server (Taiwan) and eventually get connected to your NAS.
 Case two, if you have a UPnP router it will automatically configure ports needed for a direct connection to your NAS.

 Now, I don't use QC for both reasons.
 One, I don't want to be relayed as it increases access time and two, I like to control my ports because I have UPnP disabled.
 Would advise having it closed as well.
 Well, you might ask what then?
 Then you go via the DDNS route.

 DDNS is short for Dynamic DNS meaning that you will be able to have a custom domain name with one of the DDNS registers and that will allow you to connect back to your NAS using that name and not a public IP address.
 More so, if your IP address changes from time to time, DDNS will keep track of it and map your active/fresh public IP address to your DDNS name.
 That way you will not be locked out from your NAS if your ISP changes your public IP address.

 The only "downside" with this approach is that you will need to maintain your port configuration when it comes to port forwarding and opening ports for each service on your NAS you want access to.

 I said downside, but it is an upside because you will have full control of what traffic comes in your LAN and on what port.
 When it comes to security, this is the best way if you need to "open up" in the first place.